LHS-spectral sequences for regular extensions of categories: Modules over small categories

 \begin{definition} Given a functor $F: \cC \to \cD$ between two small categories, the \emph{restriction functor} is defined by precomposing with $F$, i.e. for an $R\cD$-module $M$, $\Res_F M:=M \circ F^{op}$. \end{definition}

 In the other direction there is an induction functor $\Ind _F : R\cC\text{-Mod} \to R\cD\text{-Mod}$ which is defined to be the functor that is left adjoint to the restriction functor $\Res_F(-)$.
-To show the existence of the left adjoint of the restriction functor, one defines the induction functor using tensor products or using left Kan extensions.
-Below we explain both approaches.
+To show the existence of the left adjoint, one defines the induction functor either by using left Kan extensions or by using tensor products.
+We explain both approaches.